itchyny/thumbnail.vim/README.md

 The basic concept is graphical vim.
 We should not stay still at old-style stage.
 The user interface is largely influenced by the new tab of Google Chrome.
+This plugin is also inspired by Launchpad of Mac and unite.vim.

 ## Author
 itchyny (https://github.com/itchyny)